It’s the hardest decision anyone will ever make:

 Pay attention to your pets, too.
 If your pet starts to demonstrate behavioral problems or health issues, then it may be absorbing the negative energy in the home.

-Kids aren’t hurt so much by divorce as they’re hurt by parental conflict.
+The latest research has found that Kids aren’t hurt so much by divorce as they’re hurt by parental conflict.

 Fighting with your partner is what scars your children.
 Even if it all happens off-stage.